-The record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting was the close of business on April 4, 2013 (the "Record Date").
-On the Record Date, there were 19,263,457 shares of common stock of the Company, par value \$0.18 per share (the "Common Stock"), issued and outstanding, each of which is entitled to one vote on all matters to be acted upon at the Annual Meeting.
+The record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting was the close of business on April 2, 2015 (the "Record Date").
+On the Record Date, there were 19,218,388 shares of common stock of the Company, par value \$0.18 per share (the "Common Stock"), issued and outstanding, each of which is entitled to one vote on all matters to be acted upon at the Annual Meeting.
 There are no cumulative voting rights.
 The presence, in person or by proxy, of holders of one-third of the outstanding shares of Common Stock entitled to vote at the meeting is necessary to constitute a quorum to transact business.
 Assuming the presence of a quorum, directors will be elected by a plurality of the votes cast.
-The affirmative vote of the holders of a majority of the shares of Common Stock actually voted will be required for approval of the Say-On-Pay Resolution, approval of the proposed amendments to the 2005 LTIP, and all other matters to come before the Annual Meeting.
+The affirmative vote of the holders of a majority of the shares of Common Stock actually voted will be required for approval of the Say-On-Pay Resolution, the 2015 Long Term Incentive Plan and all other matters to come before the Annual Meeting.